Avocado and Egg Puree

 Recipe Notes

 1. Consistency – Depending on baby’s age and stage, you can adapt this easily to suit your baby’s needs.
-Leave this as a chunky mixture or blitz until pureed to the desired consistency.
+Leave this as a chunky mixture or blend until pureed to the desired consistency.

 2. Storage – Store in the fridge in an airtight container for 24 hours.
-Be sure to practice food safety [3] when storing baby food.
+Be sure to practice food safety when making and storing baby food.

 Nutrition Information

-Keywords: avocado egg baby food, avocado egg mash, avocado egg puree
+Keywords: avocado baby puree, avocado egg baby food, avocado egg mash, avocado egg puree

 Other Recipes You Might Like